Wave asymptotics for waveguides and manifolds with infinite cylindrical ends: Two term wave expansions

 and

-where $N_2$ is as in the statement of Theorem \ref{thm:wavedecay}. \end{lemma} \begin{proof} The proofs of the two inequalities are essentially the same, so we prove only the first one.
+Here $N_2$ is as in the statement of Theorem \ref{thm:wavedecay}. \end{lemma} \begin{proof} The proofs of the two inequalities are essentially the same, so we prove only the first one.
 We use that $|e^{-i\lambda t}|= e^{t\Im \lambda}$.
-Recall from the definition of $G$ in (\ref{eq:G}) that for $\lambda \gg 1$,
+Hence